Users of EdgeCTP can connect to the online cloud-based FreeAgent accounting package to seamlessly pass details on:

 Make sure you have administration user access rights and login to your EdgeCTP account.

-- From the home dashboard, choose from the menu in the top left of the screen: Administration > Settings > Accounting.
+- From the home dashboard, click on the settings icon on the left main menu: Settings > Accounting.

 - Choose the ‘AP: FreeAgent‘ tab.

 - Click [Connect] and a dialog box will pop-up asking if you’ve set the Invoice Address in EdgeCTP to the same one you’ve set up in FreeAgent’s.
 If you’re unsure then click [Oh no, let me check] and follow “How to set the Invoice Address in EdgeCTP” to learn more).
 If the Invoice Address in EdgeCTP corresponds with your FreeAgent Invoice Address, then click [Sure – just connect me!].